Popular destination

 Place of cultural events

-Several times a year excellent concerts attract people to the Kreuzberg Church.
+Several times a year, excellent concerts draw people to the Kreuzberg Church.

 International Education Center